RexOrCine/AXIOM-Project/README.md

 <br />

 Prepare footage for editing<br />
-* Import DNG sequence that was shot with a raw camera (Apertus or other) into Open Cine
+* Import DNG sequence that was shot with a raw camera (AXIOM Beta or other) into OpenCine
 * Sort through footage and select best clips (rating, marking), shorten to relevant parts in the clips by setting IN/OUT points
 * Apply color grading nodes to the raw footage (White-balance, Exposure correction, Tonal Curves, etc.)
 * Export Intermediate Clips in FullHD as Avid DNxHD or Apple ProRes for editing in another software